ignite/network/localnet/readme.md

 ### Starting the Localnet

-Before running any scripts, `spnd` must be built for the current branch
+Before running any scripts, `networkd` must be built for the current branch
 ```
 ignite chain build
 ```